BBC Sport: Athletics

-The BBC covers events such as the Commonwealth Games, the European Athletics Championships, domestic British athletics and mass-participation events such as the London Marathon and the Great North Run.
-The BBC have the rights to show coverage of each Diamond League meeting on the red button, with the two British rounds and final two meetings live on BBC Two and selected meetings on BBC Three.
-In July 2013, The BBC announced that they had extended their deal to broadcast British athletic events such as the British Championships/World or European Championship Trials and the upcoming Anniversary Games through to 2020.
+The BBC covers events such as the Commonwealth Games, the World Athletics Championships, the European Athletics Championships, domestic British athletics and mass-participation events such as the London Marathon and the Great North Run.
+The BBC has the rights to show coverage of each Diamond League meeting on the red button, with the two British rounds and final two meetings live on BBC Two and selected meetings on BBC Three.

-The BBC lost the rights to the 2011 and 2013 World Championships to Channel 4.
-However, in November 2011 it was announced that the BBC has obtained the TV, radio and online rights to the 2015 and 2017 IAAF World Athletics events, It was also announced Channel 4 decided to hand the rights to the 2013 Championships to the BBC.
-This was down to Channel 4 saying they wanted to focus on Paralympic Sports.
 Gabby Logan is the main host of the athletics coverage with, Michael Johnson and Denise Lewis the studio pundits.
 Steve Cram and Andrew Cotter commentate on track events alongside, Colin Jackson and Paula Radcliffe, with Steve Backley commentating on field events alongside Toni Minichiello.
 Jeanette Kwakye and Radzi Chinyanganya are the main interviewers.

-Jessica Ennis-Hill provided commentary and analysis across track and field events at the 2017 IAAF World Championships alongside the regular presenting team.

 Golf

 The BBC no longer holds rights to live coverage of golf.
 Until 2019, live coverage of Saturday and Sunday's play in the US Masters, and highlights of Thursday and Friday's play were broadcast, with Sky Sports showing all four days of The Masters live.

-From 2020, Sky Sports have exclusive live coverage of all four rounds, with daily highlights on BBC TWO.
+From 2020, Sky Sports have exclusive live coverage of all four rounds.
+Daily highlights aired on BBC TWO up to and including 2022.

 For 2017, they also showed all four days of the PGA Championship live.

 Until 2015, the BBC's coverage of The Open Championships was extensive with coverage broadcast live and uninterrupted on BBC Two between 9 am and 8 pm on Thursday and Friday and on BBC One on Saturday and Sunday.
 Since 2016, Sky Sports has exclusive UK rights to The Open with the BBC showing a two-hour highlights programme every night.
 The BBC also shows highlights of two other European Tour events held in Britain - the BMW PGA Championship and the Scottish Open.
 It also covers the Women's British Open.
 Eilidh Barbour is the lead presenter with commentary from, Andrew Cotter, Ken Brown, Paul Azinger, Maureen Madill and Wayne Grady.
 Rishi Persad is the reporter.

 The BBC also shows highlights of the Ryder Cup and has done so since 1997.
 The corporation had held the live rights from 1981 until 1993.